- Thoracic and Cardiovascular Surgery

 Clinical Assistant Professor, Cardiothoracic Surgery

-Medical Education:Morehouse School of Medicine (2005) United States of America
+Medical Education:Morehouse School of Medicine Office of the Registrar (2005) GA

 Residency:UPMC Mercy General Surgery Residency Program (2010) PA

 Board Certification: General Surgery, American Board of Surgery (2011)

 Board Certification: Thoracic and Cardiovascular Surgery, American Board of Thoracic Surgery (2014)